weizhouUMICH/SAIGE/README.md

 2. Testing for association between each genetic variant and phenotypes by applyting SPA to the score test

     Run the **SPAGMMATtest** function for step 2

+### Examples

+Examplary data and script can be found in ./extdata.
+Run

+    bash cmd.sh

+to run the 2 steps.